dalanon018/pwa/docs/general/README.md

 to generate.
 They'll automatically be imported in the correct places and have everything set up correctly.

-> We use [plop] to generate new components, you can find all the logic and templates for the generation in `internals/generators`.
+> [plop] is used to generate new components, you can find all the logic and templates for the generation in `internals/generators`.

 [plop]: https://github.com/amwmedia/plop